 -The driver struck pedestrians at full speed in a dozen locations.

 -The final location, with 2 victims, was a Jewish Community Center.

 -Intercepted Jihad documents have stated the intent to kill US pedestrians with SUVs.

 -Consistent with previous jihadi attacks, the driver was reportedly calm with an angry look during the attacks, made eye contact with his victims and was unruffled afterwards.

 And in Seattle in 2006, an armed Islamic man attacked the headquarters of the Jewish Federation.
 He stated that he was upset about Israel’s incursion into Lebanon and he has alleged via his attorneys that he was mentally ill.

 In most of the incidents discussed above, the media and governmental authorities either played down the terrorist aspect of the stories, virtually ignored the Islamic connection and/or virtually failed to report the story.
-Although much of the information reported above is difficult to find, it is nevertheless finally recognized that one cop-killer in Seattle, Montfort, is a domestic terrorist.
+Although much of the information reported above is difficult to find, it is nevertheless finally recognized that one cop-killer in Seattle, Monfort, is a domestic terrorist.
 Why not Major Hasan?
 The Islamic affiliation is the only discernible difference.

-The Seattle Police Department and the local news media have done an excellent job in identifying Montfort for what he is.
+The Seattle Police Department and the local news media have done an excellent job in identifying Monfort for what he is.
 Such individuals would be wolves that are easy to see if it were not for the liberal forests in which such radicals are found hiding.